-- 1. Click the Port Name of the target you want to access.
-The Port Action Menu is displayed. - Choose Connect from the Port Action menu.
+- 1. From the KX II Port Access page, click the Port Name of the target you want to access.
+The Port Action Menu is displayed. - 2.
+Choose Connect from the Port Action menu.
 A KVM window opens with a connection to the target.